pnp/List-Formatting/column-samples/number-column-chart/README.md

-# Display a column chart
+# Inline Column Chart

 ## Summary
 This sample demonstrates displaying a column chart using SVG.
+It uses the `currentColor` for the fill value of the SVGs which allows us to use a theme class to make the final SVGs fit your site's theme.

 ![screenshot of the sample](./screenshot.png)

+This example shows values from 0 to 100.
+You can adjust this scale by changing the `d` attribute of the path elements to calculate a percentage rather than use the value directly.

 ## View requirements
-- This format can be applied to any column type though the example is based on -
+This format can be applied to any column type.
+However, it expects to have 4 number columns in the view.

 Column Name   |Type
 --------------|--------------